nojhamster/agate-extension/extension/README.md

 Agate Made Simple is a browser extension that adds elements to Agate Tempo in order to improve its usability for the CNRS agents.

+## Features

+The following changes are applied to the timesheet page :

+- Displays the remaining worktime of the current day
+- Displays the end-of-day time
+- Adds a more accessible button to display the day's clockings
+- Adds an alternative display of the clockings

 ## Development

 1. Install NPM packages